Sheerpower Logo

 The SheerPower Solution: A Language-Integrated In-Memory Database

 To solve this challenge, SheerPower goes beyond simple arrays and provides a full-featured, in-memory database engine using Cluster Arrays.
-This is not a library, but a toolset deeply integrated into the language itself, designed to combine ease of use with extreme performance.
+Unlike external libraries, this is a built-in language feature deeply integrated into the language itself, designed to combine ease of use with extreme performance.

 SheerPower handles duplicate keys efficiently, as shown in a customer list with 1,000 “Smith” entries.
 Instead of using a linear list for duplicates, which can slow performance, it applies a re-hashing technique.
 Each key’s primary slot stores a duplicate_key_count, incremented with each new duplicate like another “Smith,” and used in the hash function to place the entry.
 This method ensures O(1) lookup performance by avoiding list traversal and provides immediate access to the number of duplicates for any key, simplifying queries and updates.